About the IAL

 For those not familiar with the APBA baseball game, it is a baseball simulation game which uses dice, cards and boards.
 The cards represent Major League Baseball players and statistically perform similar to how the actual player did in real life.
 The object of the game is to simulate a baseball game by rolling dice and referring to the cards and boards and obtaining play results.

-Managers in the IAL are committed to the league and keep stats and write articles.
+Managers in the IAL are committed to the league and keep diligent stats.
 But mostly, we’re in it to have fun!

 I grew up in Baltimore, Maryland and lived across the street from a recreation center run bt the city.
 One of the directors there introduced my friends and I to APBA in 1976 and I have been in love with this game since.
 We would roll complete seasons, playoffs and World Series.
 Its great to see the game still being played.
 My friends and I often speak of “rolling” a few games but nothing a structured as your league.
 I will definitely check back to your site to see how things are going.
 GREAT STUFF AND KEEP ROLLING!